furbyus/techtest_pmfy/README.md

 ## Installation
 Here you can find the way to deploy the project on both OS types (Windows and Linux/MacOs)

+Copy the required .env file (test in this case) running `cp test.env .env`

 ### On Windows
 I recommend using the Windows Powershell instead of CMD or Bash for Windows